-- Lots of different additional features available, such as crypto trading and disposable virtual cards.
+- Many additional features are available, such as crypto trading and disposable virtual cards.

-- Monthly subscription required for larger transfer amounts if you want to avoid the 0.5% exchange rate surcharge.
+- A monthly subscription is required for larger transfer amounts if you want to avoid the 0.5% exchange rate surcharge.

-- Transfer to recipient's bank account only, unless they also have a Revolut account, so no cash pick-up available.
+- Transfer to the recipient's bank account unless they also have a Revolut account, so no cash pickup is available.

 - Requirement to put funds in your Revolut account before you can transfer, adding an extra delay before the transfer can be completed unless you always keep a balance in your account.

-- Monthly fee payable for Premium and Metal accounts.
+- A monthly fee is payable for Premium and Metal accounts.

-- Limited currencies and countries available for transfers, for example no transfers to African countries except South Africa.
+- Limited currencies and countries are available for transfers; for example no transfers to African countries except South Africa.

 Compare how Revolut rates against similar money transfer services for currencies supported, transfer amount requirements, fees, and more in a helpful side-by-side comparison table.